Let’s first look at some of the words you’ll need to know when ordering your morning cup.

 Here you are.
 Here you go.

 Once you’ve paid you’ll both say thank you, and that’s it; you’ve just successfully ordered coffee in English!
+We hope you found this Oxford Online English lesson useful!

 4. Sample Dialogues